stilla1ex/hcia-security/README.md

 ## Contributing

 This project is designed for educational purposes and certification preparation.
 Contributions that improve the user experience, add new features, or enhance the question database are welcome.

-## License

-This project is provided for educational use in preparing for Huawei HCIA Security certification.